codelastnight/portfolio/src/pages/portfolio/a-virtual-pet-that-optimally-navigates-your-grocery-shopping--472008.md

     text: Press & hold to request help from a store worker; Quickly modify and edit shopping list by sliding open device.
 For more in-depth editing and adding items, head to a nearby kiosk.
+    heading: The handheld acts as a safety net in case of uhappy paths.
   - type: bodyfullimage
     image: https://ucarecdn.com/8a0a24ac-12f7-452a-a0c6-9787a1e80bb8/
     alt: exploded diagram of product